NREL/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

 Currently, there is at least one DX cooling coils for which HSPF2 is not calculated.
 We proposal to extend HSPF2 calculation and reporting to include Coil:Heating:DX:VariableSpeed.

 ## Approach
 For each metric, we will first identify a set of EnergyPlus components to which the metric applies.
 We will then locate sample files that contain these object types -- to be used in testing.
+Coils we currently belive will be included are shown in the outline below.

 For IEER, we will update code written in 2010, for partial support of the 2008 version of IEER.
 We will also add new code to fully support the newest version of this rating, written in 2022.
 This will include support for the updated Time Bins and expanded test conditions.
 We will also update existing unit tests and possibly add one or more unit tests to test the new implementation.

 For SEER2 and HSPF2, we will update code written in the E+ 22-2 cycle to include support for the variable speed DX coils.
-As before, this will require adding new fields to these coils -- to enable users to specify
+As before, this will require adding new fields to these coils -- to enable users to specify the 'Fan Power Per Volume Flow Rate {W/(m3/s)}' inputs to the SEER2 & HSPF2 calculations.

 Once the metrics are calculated we can integrate them into the corresponding report code of the equipment summary table.

-To accomplish this we will extend the implementation in StandardRatings.hh & StandardRatings.cc as follows:
+This will all be done by extending the implementation in StandardRatings.hh & StandardRatings.cc.
+Our initial estimate for the scope of this work includes the following:
 -   For IEER
     -   SingleSpeedDXCoolingCoilStandardRatings -- used for the
         following E+ coils: